kensnyder/sql-love/README.md

 You should use prepared statements to run the sql and bindings returned by `SelectBuilder.compile()`.
 This will protect you from SQL injection.

+Using mysql2's `client.query(sql, bindings)` or Prisma's
-Using `mysqlClient.query(sql, bindings)` and `prisma.$queryRawUnsafe(sql, ...bindings)` are examples of using prepared statements.
+`prisma.$queryRawUnsafe(sql, ...bindings)` are examples of using prepared statements.

-Note that even though the name `prisma.$queryRawUnsafe(sql, ...bindings)` implies that the query is unsafe, it is actually safe because passing bindings to `prisma.$queryRawUnsafe` ensures those values are bound to a prepared statement.
+Note that even though the name `prisma.$queryRawUnsafe` implies that the operation is unsafe, values are bound to a prepared statement and you would be using `prisma.$queryRawUnsafe` as intended.

 SQL Love also includes utility functions for running queries in mysql and Prisma so you don't have to remember these functions.
 See documentation for